-19. What are 3 metrics/reports every Sales Manager should have set up in their Salesforce org?
+19. What are three metrics/reports every Sales Manager should have set up in their Salesforce org?

-Reports should be able to show the sales manager not only how the business is performing (or not performing!) but actually give them insights into the business, to understand what they are doing well or could be doing better in.
-As well as the typical reports you should always suggest i.e. open leads; opp’s; activity etc. you should also suggest these reports in any implementation you do:
+Reports should be able to show the sales manager not only how the business is performing, but actually give them insights into the business, to understand what they are doing well or could be doing better in.

-Last Activity Reports – In particular for customers.
-It is a really powerful report and a great talking point in a meeting to be able to highlight how a sales rep has not spoken to their top customer in 3 months (albeit they might not have logged in Salesforce…) but this really holds the sales rep accountable for their customers, and as a sales manager you can easily identify customers that need to be reached out to.
+Last Activity Reports:- In particular for customers.
+It is a really powerful report and a great talking point in a meeting to be able to highlight how a sales rep has not spoken to their top customer in three months (albeit they might not have logged in Salesforce…) but this really holds the sales rep accountable for their customers, and as a sales manager you can easily identify customers that need to be reached out to.

 20. What are the benefits of using a Sandbox to make changes?

-– A master-detail relationship can also be used to link two objects together.
+Master-Detail Relationship: This can also be used to link two objects together.
 A master-detail relationship creates a tight relationship between the parent and the child.
-The child record inherits security of the parent, and if the parent is deleted, all associated child records will also be deleted.
+The child record inherits the security of the parent, and if the parent is deleted, all associated child records will also be deleted.
 Master-detail relationships created some extra functionality such as roll-up summary fields that allow you to calculate data on the parent from the children.

-– A many-to-many relationship (Also referred to as a junction object), allows you to create a relationship between two objects that need to model a many-to-many relationship.
+Many-to-many relationship: Also referred to as a junction object, allows you to create a relationship between two objects that need to model a many-to-many relationship.
 These are created with an object that has two master-detail relationships to two parent objects.

-22. Why is it useful for any organization using Salesforce to conduct a Health-check of their usage at least once a year?
+22. Why is it useful for any organization using Salesforce to conduct a Health Check?

 23. A client wants to understand what Accounts are Customers (indicated by any related Closed-Won Opportunity).
 What solution would you propose here?